earnestt1234/FED3_Viz/Manual.md

 | Battery Life Plot                                            | :heavy_check_mark:      |                    |                     |                      |                    |                    |                    | :heavy_check_mark:  |                    |
 | Motor Turns Plot                                             | :heavy_check_mark:      |                    |                     |                      |                    |                    |                    |                     | :heavy_check_mark: |

+<div style="page-break-after: always; break-after: page;"></div>

+### Meals

+"Meals" are a construct intending to capture the pattern of activity where multiple pellets are received from the FED in quick succession.
+We have seen that mice sometimes tend to eat a few pellets in a small amount of time, but other times tend to leave long delays in between each pellet retrieval.
+This pattern can be seen in the Interpellet Interval Plots shown in this manual.

+Meals are assigned to pellets based on interpellet intervals.
+There are a few features in FED3 Viz (Meal Size Histograms and Summary Statistics) which deal with meals, and they have two tweakable parameters under **Settings > Meal Analyses**:

+- **Maximum interpellet interval within meals (minutes)**: This sets how much time can pass before the program considers any meal to be finished.
+This parameter can be seen as a timer: when a pellet is received, the timer starts.
+If the next pellet is retrieved before the timer ends, it will be grouped into a meal with the previous one (depending on the minimum pellets in a meal option); the timer then restarts.
+The higher this value is, the fewer unique meals will be assigned (and more pellets will be in each meal).
+- **Minimum pellets in a meal**: This parameter sets how many pellets must be retrieved (within the maximum interpellet interval of each other) to be considered a meal.
+If this value is 1, all pellets will be labeled with a meal number.
+When the value is higher, some pellets may be labeled as not being part of a meal.